vexCoder/tukod/readme.md

   --name, -n Monorepo project name

 Examples
-  $ vx generate --template=react-app --name=my-app
+  $ tk generate --template=react-app --name=my-app
-  $ vx init --namte=monorepo-name
+  $ tk init --name=monorepo-name
 ```

-### **Adding Templates**
+### **Making Templates**
 ----------
-To add more templates you must add templatesPaths in the vx field of your root package.json. templatesPaths field should contain all your templates directory.
+To add templates you must add templatesPaths in the vx field of your root package.json. templatesPaths field should contain all your templates directory (can be absolute or relative to monorepo directory).

 Templates should have .vxignore so that it will be detected as a template.
 It should also have a package.json file.